-Compared with the Summit site, the southeastern Dome (SE-Dome) site in Greenland has distinct characteristics, including a snow accumulation rate of $1.01 \pm 0.22$ m w e a-1 (1960-2014) (Iizuka et al., 2017), which is approximately four times greater than that at the Summit site ( $0.22 \pm 0.05$ m w e a-1, Fig. 1b) (Geng et al., 2014).
-Based on the Mann-Kendall test for monotonic trends (Kendall, 1975; Mann, 1945), no significant decadal trends in snow accumulation were observed at both the SE-Dome (Kawakami et al., 2023) and the Summit (p > 0.05).
-The Summit and SE-Dome sites cover similar source origins from North America and Western Europe, based on Hybrid Single-Particle Lagrangian Integrated Trajectory (HYSPLIT) 7-d backward trajectory modelling (Figs. 1a and 1b).
+Accurate understanding of atmospheric $NO_3^-$ and its related nitrogen cycles can be more reliably obtained from ice core records with minimal postdepositional alterations.
+In this context, the southeastern Dome (SE-Dome) site in Greenland has distinct characteristics, including a snow accumulation rate of $1.01\pm0.22\,\mathrm{m}$ water equivalent per year (m w.e. a-1; for the period from 1960 to 2014; Iizuka et al., 2017), which is approximately 4 times greater than that at the Summit site $(0.22\pm0.05\,\mathrm{m}$ w.e. a-1; Fig. 1c; Geng et al.,

+2014).
+The relatively high accumulation rate is expected to reduce the impact of postdepositional loss, preserving a more representative record of atmospheric NO3- deposition.
+Furthermore, statistical analysis using the Mann-Kendall test for monotonic trends (Kendall, 1975; Mann, 1945) revealed no significant decadal trends in snow accumulation at either the SE-Dome (Kawakami et al., 2023) or the Summit (p > 0.05; data from Geng et al., 2014) site, suggesting that within-site accumulation variability does not strongly influence nitrate trends at these locations.
+The Summit and SE-Dome sites receive atmospheric inputs from similar source regions in North America and western Europe, based on Hybrid Single-Particle Lagrangian Integrated Trajectory (HYSPLIT) 7 d backward-trajectory modeling (Fig. 1b and c).
+However, the extent to which postdepositional processes affect NO3- isotopic compositions at these sites has not been systematically assessed.
 In this study, we present the $\delta^{15}N(NO_3^-)$ and $\Delta^{17}O(NO_3^-)$ records obtained from a 90.45 m ice core drilled at the SE-Dome site.
-To investigate the effect of snow NO3- photolysis on NO3- preservation and its isotopic

-85 composition, we applied the Transfer of Atmospheric Nitrate Stable Isotopes To the Snow (TRANSITS) model (Erbland et al., 2015; Jiang et al., 2021) and modified its conditions for the SE-Dome site.
-Based on the results, we argue that the SE-Dome ice core is suitable for reconstructing changes in human-induced atmospheric NO3- over the Northern Hemisphere, particularly for eastern North America and western Europe.
+By applying the TRansfer of Atmospheric Nitrate Stable Isotopes To the Snow (TRANSITS) model (Erbland et al., 2015; Jiang et al., 2021) with sitespecific modifications, we evaluate the extent to which postdepositional processes influence NO3- at SE-Dome and assess its suitability for reconstructing past atmospheric $NO_x$ emissions.
+Our results demonstrate that SE-Dome preserves a robust NO3 isotopic signal with minimal postdepositional modification, making it a valuable archive for investigating anthropogenic changes in atmospheric NO3 over the Northern Hemisphere, particularly from eastern North America and western Europe.